bahmutov/cypress-book-todomvc/README.md

 <!-- fiddle-end -->
 </details>
 ```

+This is similar to what I have done in [Self-testing JAM pages](https://www.cypress.io/blog/2019/11/13/self-testing-jam-pages/)

 The test usually includes several [.screenshot](https://on.cypress.io/screenshot) commands, these images are moved into [images](images) folder using code in the [cypress/plugins/index.js](cypress/plugins/index.js) file.